aejensen1/BetterFog/README.md

 To-Dos
 ==============
 - Identified a bug where when leaving the cabin in Rend, the game overrides BetterFog settings and reverts to Vanilla fog.
 I am currently trying to determine the cause of this issue.
+Current workaround is to not enter cabin or refresh fog settings when exiting.

 Screenshots
 ==============